 1. Reduce the amount of cooking water

 When you cook corns on the cob, use their cooking water for soup or rice, so the vitamins A, B and iron that are in the cooking water won’t go down the drain, but will go instead to you body.

 Steam cooking is cooking at a lower temperature than boiling or in the oven, and thus the impact on vitamins and minerals is small.
 In addition, we save the cooking water and preserve most of the minerals in the food.
 You can steam almost all vegetables – zucchini, squash, carrots and so on.

 3. Crock pot baking vegetables in their skin

 Here too there is no use of cooking water.
 For example: cooking potato with their skins preserves the vitamins and minerals.
 That way you can retain about 80% of Vitamin C.

 Preserving the nutritional value of food that we eat is essential to our health and you should always check whether your body gets what it needs.
 Therefore, it is important to do nutritional testing of vitamins and minerals to check deficiencies or excess which may also cause damage.

-Click here to learn more about the health benefits of smoothies and juices:
+Click here to learn more about the best cooking methods for cancer prevention: